siberoloji/siberoloji.github.io/content/blog/2024-10-02-macos-software-update-command-a-comprehensive-guide.md

 </code></pre>
 <!-- /wp:code -->

-  This command will list any pending updates, including the name of the software and the version to which it will be updated.</p>
+  This command will list any pending updates, including the name of the software and the version to which it will be updated.

-  <strong>Installing Updates</strong></p>
+  ***Installing Updates***

-  Once you've identified the updates you want to install, you can use the following command:</p>
+  Once you've identified the updates you want to install, you can use the following command:

 <!-- wp:code -->